 The first 3-digit number 245 is the tires Section Width.
 It indicates that the tire is 245 millimeters across from the widest point of its outer sidewall to the widest point of its inner sidewall.

 The letters in front of the 3-digit number will indicate the following;

-Nothing = indicates If blank then the tire is a "Metric" size (also called "Euro-metric".
-Euro-metric sizes are equivalent dimensions as P-metric sizes, but usually differ slightly in load carrying capabilities.
+Nothing - if blank, then the tire is a "Metric" size (also called "Euro-metric."
+Euro-metric sizes are equivalent dimensions to P-metric sizes but usually differ slightly in load carrying capabilities).

-70 = The number after the slash, after the 3-digit number, a 70 here, is called it’s Section Height or Aspect Ratio.
+70 - The number after both the 3-digit number and the slash, (70 in the example) is called its Section Height or Aspect Ratio.
 This tire size's sidewall height (from rim to tread) is 70% of its section width.

-R = The letter after the Aspect Ratio indicates the type of tire construction.
-For instance, an R indicates Radial construction, while a D indicated a Diagonal or Bias ply construction, and if it is a B, this indicates it is a Radial Ply construction that is reinforced with belts in the tread area.
+R - The letter after the Aspect Ratio indicates the type of tire construction.
+For instance, an R indicates Radial construction, while a D indicated a Diagonal or Bias Ply construction.
+If it is a B, this indicates it is a Radial Ply construction which is reinforced with belts in the tread area.

-19.5 = The number following the type of construction letter indicates; indicates the tire and wheel diameter that are designed to be matched together.
-Tires with these numbers; have a rim diameter expressed in inches, such as;
+19.5 - The number following the type of construction letter indicates the tire and wheel diameter that is designed to be matched together.
+Tires with these numbers have a rim diameter expressed in inches such as:

 NOTE: Tires and wheels with unique rim diameters should never be combined with traditional "inch rim" tires and wheels.

 Trailer Tire Sizes

 Size - ( ST 225 / 75 R 15 )